jgcarrillo/angular-crypto-api/README.md

 For a future use it is simply to deploy an Angular web to Netlify.
 You just need to create a **Github repository** and then authorize Netlify to connect to it.
 You just need to change the **Build command:** to `ng build --prod` and the **Publish directory:** to `the name of the folder for your Angular project locally`.

 To know that you can run `ng build --prod` and check the folder Angular has created.
+The publish directory will be `dist/{your-angular-folder-name}`.

 ## 💛 Contact